The Best Motorcycle Insurance Companies for 2021

 Speaking of claims, the process is fast and the company provides several methods for contacting the claims team.
 There’s a 24/7 hotline, an online dashboard with live tracking of the claim’s status, and a mobile app for quick photo claims.
 The app is definitely the highlight of this motorcycle insurance, the best feature being a tool for checking gas prices and planning escape routes in case of a fire.

 Started in the 1920s by a group of military officers, USAA has since been a trusted insurance provider for thousands of soldiers and their families.
 At the time, military personnel had a hard time finding insurance.
-Nowadays, USAA offers motorcycle and other insurance types to members of the US Military, National Guard, and Reserve, as well as their family members.
+Nowadays, USAA offers motorcycle and other insurance types to US Military members, National Guard, and Reserve, as well as their family members.

-Given that USAA has partnered with the best motorcycle insurance company, its range of coverage is impressively wide.
-This includes all standard liabilities that are required across the United States, as well as comprehensive and collision insurance that protects your investment in case of an accident or a disaster, such as fire or theft.
+Given that USAA has partnered with another motorcycle insurance company, its range of coverage is impressively wide.
+This includes all standard liabilities that are required across the country, as well as comprehensive and collision insurance that protects your investment in case of an accident or a disaster, such as fire or theft.
 The deductibles are not pre-set, meaning you can choose what you feel most comfortable with.

-Just as the coverage range doesn’t contain any unpleasant surprises, additional services are straightforward, too.
+Just as the coverage range doesn’t contain any unpleasant surprises, information about additional services is straightforward, too.
 Once you’ve registered for motorcycle insurance with USAA, you can then pay extra for the roadside assistance service.
 With this add-on, you can expect the company to cover your expenses when you break down on the road, including towing and emergency repairs.

 One addition that separates USAA from other companies on this list is that this company will actually provide help when you’re purchasing or financing your next bike.
 Getting a loan from USAA is an easy three-step process.
 You can save even more money with offers from partner companies, such as a deal with BMW that provides up to $750 in discounts.

-Speaking of discounts, there are many reasons to consider USAA one of the best and cheapest motorcycle insurance companies around.
+Speaking of discounts, there are many reasons to consider USAA one of the cheapest bike insurers around.
 The full list of discounts is impressive, starting with a 10% discount for families and a further 5% for everyone who passes the USAA-approved safety course.
 Further discounts can be earned for completing a defensive riding course or even if you got good grades in high school, which provides an incentive for young riders.
 Owners of new or safely stored vehicles can expect additional discounts, too.

 There are two interesting discounts specific to USAA.
 One of them is a 5% discount for existing members, meaning that if you have already insured your house, car or, for example, an RV, your bike insurance will be even cheaper.
 The second discount is a seasonal one that can save you some money if you don’t ride your bike when the weather is bad.

-A company that’s been around for almost a century definitely knows how to provide a quality service beyond just good insurance for the motorcycle.
-USAA is no exception.
+A company that’s been around for almost a century definitely knows how to provide a quality service beyond just good insurance for your motorcycle.
 This provider has won numerous awards for excellent customer service.
 From a handy 800 number through to several toll-free direct lines up to a mobile app, getting in touch with USAA is fast and easy.

 Filing a claim is equally streamlined, requiring just a few clicks on the website, a phone call, or a couple of taps on the app.
 There’s also a handy FAQ for navigating through all the tools.
 Traveling out of town?
 USAA also offers an ATM locator through its app, which also helps with managing your insurance, paying bills, and even checking the stock market.

-A subsidiary of Zurich Insurance Group, Farmers Insurance provides the best motorcycle insurance in California.
+Farmers Insurance is a subsidiary of Zurich Insurance Group.
 This Los Angeles-based company has been operational since 1928.
 Nowadays, it’s among the most popular insurers for bike riders in the United States thanks to its highly customizable insurance policies.

 Don’t let the name fool you - Farmers’ agents absolutely know their way around motorbikes, and they offer policies that are highly specialized to suit riders’ needs.
 This includes both brand new and vintage bikes, as well as packages for everything in between.